 Pension rules accommodate a number of different options once you reach the minimum pension age of 55 (which increases to 57 in 2028).
-There are no restrictions on how much income you can take each year from drawdown, and you can take 25% of your pension funds as a tax-free lump sum at the start, with subsequent withdrawals taxed as income.
+There are no restrictions on how much income you can take each year from drawdown, (unless you are still in capped drawdown from pre-6 April 2015), and you can take 25% of your pension funds as a tax-free lump sum at the start, with subsequent withdrawals taxed as income.
 There are also no restrictions on withdrawals from a pension, but the first 25% you take is tax free and the remainder is taxed as income.
 The best way to structure withdrawals from your pension will depend on your personal circumstances.